cdsittampalam/documentation/docs/Fund Administration.md

 ### Membership & Permissions

 The Membership & Permissions section shows your name as a fund member with the permission of owner.
 The permission of owner means that you have control over the assets and the custody policies of the fund.
-As the fund member, you can set custody policies to withdraw and transfer funds, and perform the operations of withdrawal and transfers.
+As the fund member, you can set custody policies to withdraw and transfer funds, and perform the operations of withdrawal and transfer.
 The fund automatically includes a deposit address for receiving funds.

 ![fundmembership](/doc-images/FundMembershipandpermissions.png)